-In accordance with 42 CFR 434.20, the Primary Contractor must assure that MA recipients will not be liable for the Primary Contractor debts if the Primary Contractor becomes insolvent.
+In accordance with 42 CFR 434.20, the Primary Contractor must assure that Members will not be liable for the Primary Contractor or its BH-MCO's debts if the Primary Contractor or its BH-MCO becomes insolvent.

-The BH-MCO must also include in all of its Provider Agreements a continuation of benefits clause, which states that the Provider agrees that in the event of the BH-

-MCO's insolvency or other cessation of operations, the Provider will continue to provide benefits to the BH-MCO Members through the period for which the premium has been paid, including Members in an inpatient facility.
+The Primary Contractor and its BH-MCO must also include in all of its Provider Agreements a continuation of benefits clause, which states that the Provider agrees that in the event of the BH-MCO's insolvency or other cessation of operations, the Provider will continue to provide benefits to the BH-MCO Members through the period for which the premium has been paid, including Members in an inpatient facility.

-5) Behavioral Health Service Cost Accruals
+11. Behavioral Health Service Cost Accruals

 The Primary Contractor must have actuarial services available to provide rate and other support services needed under the Agreement.
-The contractor must provide DHS with an actuarial certification of liabilities at least annually.
-As part of its accounting and budgeting function, the BH-MCO will establish an actuarially sound process for estimating and tracking incurred but not reported claims (IBNRs).
-The BH-MCO should reserve funds by major categories of service (e.g., inpatient; outpatient) to cover both IBNRs and received but unpaid claims (RBUCs).
-As part of its reserving methodology, the BH-MCO should conduct annual reviews and reconciliations to assess its reserving methodology and make adjustments as necessary.
-The methodology will be reviewed during the Readiness Review, and a copy of the methodology must be provided to the Department.
+The Primary Contractor must provide DHS with an actuarial certification of liabilities quarterly, if a county-operated BH-MCO, and at least annually, if a licensed, risk-bearing entity.
+As part of its accounting and budgeting function, the Primary Contractor or its BH-MCO must establish an actuarially sound process for estimating and tracking incurred but not reported claims (IBNRs).
+The Primary Contractor or its BH-MCO must reserve funds by major categories of service (e.g., inpatient; outpatient) to cover both IBNRs and received but unpaid claims (RBUCs).
+As part of its reserving methodology, the Primary Contractor or its BH-MCO should conduct annual reviews and reconciliations to assess its reserving methodology and make adjustments as necessary.

-6) Financial Performance
+12. Financial Performance

-The Department will monitor the financial performance of the Primary Contractor and any major Subcontractors.
+The Department will monitor the financial performance of the Primary Contractor, its BH-MCO and its major Subcontractors.
 Monitoring will include, but not be limited to, financial viability, profit, and appropriateness of medical and administrative expenditures.

-7) Reporting Penalty
+13. Reporting Penalty